 I believe that I have one major advantage over pure programmers in that I often understand the science involved in the project, so am better able to provide a usable solution.

-The image on the right is a screen shot from a piece of software called Phi-Drive, it was designed to drive a cheap benchtop microwave plasma system.
+The image on the left is a screen shot from a piece of software called Phi-Drive, it was designed to drive a cheap benchtop microwave plasma system.
 This program was written in Lazaraus that is an open source clone of Borland's Delphi programming language which is an object orientated version of PASCAL.

 One of my main interests over the years has been computer control.
 I have had to develop some of the signal conditioning electronics for projects I have been involved in.
-The module on the left is a prototype signal conditioning interface that I designed and built for the benchtop microwave plasma source.
+The module on the right is a prototype signal conditioning interface that I designed and built for the benchtop microwave plasma source.
 This required a range of sensor outputs to provide a 0 to 10v singal for a analogue to digital convertor that interfaced to the computer

 Manda is a suite of programs that monitors and controls electrical generator and power grid functions.Features include: